Seoul: N Korea fires suspected ICBM and 2 other missiles

 Biden brushed aside questions about any possible provocation by North Korea during his trip, saying, “We are prepared for anything North Korea does.”
 Asked if he had a message for the North’s leader, Kim Jong Un, Biden offered a clipped response: “Hello.
 Period.”

-After his meetings in Seoul, Biden traveled to Japan and met with Prime Minister Fumio Kishida, where the leaders vowed to work closely to address security challenges, including North Korea’s nuclear and ballistic programs, and also what they called China’s “increasingly coercive” behavior in the region.
+Biden later met with Japanese Prime Minister Fumio Kishida in Tokyo, and they vowed to work closely to address security challenges, including North Korea’s nuclear and ballistic programs and what they called China’s “increasingly coercive” behavior in the region.

-Hours before the North’s missile launches, U.S. State Department spokesperson Ned Price told reporters in Washington that North Korea may be on the verge of a major weapons test.
-“Our concern for another potential provocation, be it an ICBM (intercontinental ballistic missile) launch, be a potential seventh nuclear weapons test, our concern has not abated in any way,” he said.

-Before Wednesday’s launches, North Korea’s most recent missile tests occurred hours after the country on May 12 acknowledged its COVID-19 outbreak on its soil, after maintaining a widely disputed claim to be coronavirus-free for more than two years.
+Before Wednesday, North Korea’s most recent missile tests were May 12, hours after the country acknowledged a COVID-19 outbreak and ended a widely disputed claim to have been coronavirus-free for more than two years.

-The country has said in the past few days that there has been “a positive sign” in its anti-virus campaign.
-Some observers predicted that North Korea would soon resume its missile tests.
+The country in the past few days has said there has been “a positive sign” in its anti-virus campaign.
+Since admitting to the outbreak, North Korea has identified about 3 million cases of an unidentified fever, and saying just a small fraction were COVID-19.

-Since its admission of the outbreak of the highly contagious omicron variant, North Korea has said an unidentified fever has been spreading across the country since late April.
-It has stated how many people have fevers daily but identified just a fraction of the cases as COVID-19.

-On Wednesday, North Korea’s state media said 115,970 more people fell ill due to feverish symptoms in the past 24-hour period but there was no additional death.
-It’s the second consecutive day that North Korea has claimed no fatality.

-It said its total fever cases reached about 3 million people but only 68 of them died, an extremely low fatality rate if the illness is COVID-19 as suspected.

-North Korea has limited testing capability for that many sick people, but some experts say it is also likely underreporting mortalities to prevent possible political damage on Kim.
+On Wednesday, state media for the second straight day reported no additional fatality from the fever.
+The 68 deaths it has reported is an extremely low toll for COVID-19.
+Experts doubt the figures given North Korea has limited health resources and may be underreporting mortalities to prevent possible political damage on Kim.

-North Korea has so far ignored South Korean and U.S. offers of humanitarian shipments of vaccines, medicines and other support items.
+North Korea has so far ignored South Korean and U.S. offers to send vaccines, medicines and other support items.
 Much of North Korea’s 26 million people remain unvaccinated and the country’s once-free socialist public health care system has been in shambles for decades.

+“At a time when North Korean people are suffering the pain of a COVID-19 spread, North Korea is using its crucial resources to develop nuclear weapons and missiles instead of measures to fight the virus and improve livelihoods, which is very regrettable,” South Korean Foreign Minster Park Jin said.

 Associated Press writer Mari Yamaguchi contributed to this report from Tokyo.